-For example, Veracode Greenlight, an IDE or CI integrated continuous flaw feedback and secure coding education solution, returns scans in seconds, helping you answer the question “is my code secure?”
+For example, Veracode Static Analysis IDE Scan, an IDE or CI integrated continuous flaw feedback and secure coding education solution, returns scans in seconds, helping you answer the question “is my code secure?”

 Finally, one of the best ways to reinforce all your security training efforts is to employ security champions on your development teams.
 A security champion is a developer with an interest in security who helps amplify the security message at the team level.
 Security champions don’t need to be security pros; they just need to act as the security conscience of the team, keeping their eyes and ears open for potential issues.
 Once the team is aware of these issues, it can then either ﬁx the issues in development or call in your organization’s security experts to provide guidance.